nk64/GT4286/README.md

 1. [dat](./dats/) files for the FBNeo emulator.

-2. a [screenshot](./img/fbneo-hexedit-fix-p1-r-and-l-buttons.png) of a couple of bytes to patch to enable the P1 R and P1 L buttons to work in the FBNeo emulator.
+2. a [screenshot](./img/fbneo-hexedit-fix-p1-r-and-l-buttons.png) of a couple of bytes to patch to enable the P1-R and P1-L buttons to work in the FBNeo emulator.
-This screenshot show the changes to be made to /emus/fbneo/fbneo.
+This screenshot show the changes to be made to ```/emus/fbneo/fbneo```.
 Please check the SHA-256 hash of the file first and if it is not ```24B4026764C6B8F218D56222A534EDB3D21210A2C8FCDEE8A5F96505D6B85E9F``` then please don't perform this edit.

 3. a [remap](./sdcard_tweaks/keyremap) file for the (patched) FBNeo emulator that orders the 6 buttons (of each player) correctly for Street Fighter 2 (maybe more).